 What are Economic Conditions?

 Economic conditions are the present state of affairs in the overall economy of a country or geographical region.
-The conditions develop over time through various business and economic cycles.
+The conditions evolve over time through various business and economic cycles.

-Economies go through cycles of periods of contraction or expansion – the former referring to an economy that is weakening, and the latter referring to an economy that is strengthening.
+Economies cycle through periods of contraction or expansion – the former referring to an economy that is weakening, and the latter referring to an economy that is strengthening.

 Understanding Economic Conditions

-Economic conditions refer to the state of an economy that describes the set of production and consumption activities that relate to determining how resources are allocated.
+Economic conditions refer to the state of an economy that determine the scale of production and consumption activities that relate to determining how resources are allocated.

-In the modern world, almost all economies are based on market-based economy principles, where the laws of supply and demand determine prices.
+In the modern world, almost all economies are based on market-based economic principles, where the laws of supply and demand determine prices.

-The economy is affected by supply and demand, but the forces relate to different variables that influence the economic landscape.
+The economy is affected by supply and demand, but there are forces that can influence the economic landscape.
 Some factors and variables include monetary and fiscal policy, global economic conditions, unemployment levels, trade balances, productivity, exchange rates, inflation, and interest.

-Economic conditions are evaluated by many stakeholders, including government entities, corporations, individuals, investors, etc. They are assessed from the systematic release of economic data that comes out on either a weekly, monthly, quarterly, or annual basis.
+Economic conditions are monitored by many stakeholders, including government entities, corporations, individuals, investors, etc. Various government entities systematically release the economic data on either a weekly, monthly, quarterly, or annual basis.
 The economic data comes in the form of lagging and leading indicators.

-A lagging indicator is an observable economic variable where its direction and movement changes significantly after a change’s been observed in the economy.
+A lagging indicator is an observable economic variable where its direction and movement change significantly after a change’s been observed in the economy.